Project Applications and Resource Allocations on Berzelius

 - Specify how many users are expected to work on your project.

-Other things of note in the project application context
+Other things of note in the project application context:

 - Berzelius is subject to EU export regulations for dual-use equipment (Regulation No 428/2009), and it falls on the PI to ensure the compliance to this regulation by all project members.
 Particularly relevant in this context is that using Berzelius from a country outside of the European Union (including EEA and the Swiss Confederation) via a network is considered an export, and this may be prohibited.
 The list of countries from which network access to Berzelius (directly or indirectly via e.g. VPN) is prohibited can be found at https://www.sanctionsmap.eu via the drill down (hamburger) "Menu" → "Measures" and checking the box "Embargo on dual-use goods".
 At the time of writing (2022-08-25), the list consisted of Russia, Belarus, Iran, Myanmar and North Korea.
 NB: This export restriction has nothing to do with the affiliations (like citizenship) of the person using Berzelius.

 - Your granted allocation is not a hard limit to what you may run in your project.
 In fact there is no formal limit in place.
-Only in cases where Berzelius is fully subscribed by jobs contending for resources (forming a queue) will any overdraft on your compute time "account" come into effect, in practise only delaying the start of your job in favour of jobs from projects with less overdraft (relative to their allocation).
+Only in cases where Berzelius is fully subscribed by jobs contending for resources (forming a queue) will any overdraft on your compute time "account" come into effect, in practice only delaying the start of your job in favour of jobs from projects with less overdraft (relative to their allocation).
 This is called fair-share scheduling, see Fair-share scheduling for reference.

 - Applications are evaluated monthly as they come in except in July (vacation season).
 There is no specific deadline for applying.